Germany ends nuclear era as last reactors power down

 “The risks of nuclear power are ultimately unmanageable,“ said Environment Minister Steffi Lemke, who this week made a pilgrimage to the ill-fated Japanese plant ahead of a G7 meeting in the country.

-Initially planned for the end of 2022, Germany's nuclear exit has already had to be pushed back once.
+Initially planned for the end of 2022, Germany’s nuclear exit was delayed as Russian gas supplies dwindled.

-As Russian gas supplies dwindled last year, officials in Berlin were left scrambling to find a way to keep the lights on, with a short extension agreed until mid-April.

 Germany, the largest emitter in the European Union, also powered up some of its mothballed coal-fuelled plants to cover the potential gap left by gas.